 Macadamia trees (Macadamia spp) are native to southeastern Queensland and northeastern New South Wales where they thrive in rain forests and other moist areas.
 The trees were brought to Hawaii as ornamentals, which led eventually to macadamia production in Hawaii.

 If you are wondering when to pick macadamia nuts, you have to wait until they are ripe.
-The nuts ripen at different times depending where you are and what type of tree you have.
-Even on one macadamia tree, the nuts don’t all ripen the same week, or even the same month.
+The nuts ripen at different times depending on where you are and what type of tree you have.
+Even on one macadamia tree, the nuts don’t all ripen the same week or even the same month.
 Read on for more information about macadamia nut harvesting.

 When are Macadamia Nuts Ripe?